openmcp-project/service-provider-crossplane/README.md

 ## 📖 Usage

 ### Configure a `ProviderConfig`
-A `ProviderConfig` is an API where you can configure the installation of a Crossplane instance in your `ManagedControlPlane`.
+A `ProviderConfig` is an API where you can configure an allow-list of Crossplane and provider installations in your `ManagedControlPlane`.
+The `ProviderConfig` is stored in the Platform cluster and therefore in the responsibility realm of the platform owner.

 ```yaml
 apiVersion: crossplane.services.openmcp.cloud/v1alpha1